 Section 2: There shall be three standing committees of the Academic Senate related to curriculum and other matters identified by the Governing Council. : Curriculum, Professional Personnel, and faculty membership to the College Council.
 All authority and responsibilities of these committees shall be exercised through the Governing Council.

-Section 3: As necessary, the President may appoint additional committees constitute committees, workgroups and task forces and appoint faculty to these bodies with the approval of the Governing Council.
+Section 3: As necessary, the President may appoint additional committees constitute committees, workgroups and task forces, and appoint faculty to these bodies with the approval of the Governing Council.
 At the Governing Council’s discretion, students may be appointed to committees.
 Student representatives may have the same voting privileges as faculty members.

 Section 4: All committees established by the Senate shall be advisory and shall be responsible to the Governing Council.